 The brighter period of the year lasts for 4.5 months, from April 12 to August 29, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is June 6, with an average of 6.8 kWh.
+The brightest month of the year in Atlanta is June, with an average of 6.7 kWh.

 The darker period of the year lasts for 2.8 months, from November 13 to February 5, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 23, with an average of 2.5 kWh.
+The darkest month of the year in Atlanta is December, with an average of 2.6 kWh.

 The topography within 2 miles of Atlanta contains only modest variations in elevation, with a maximum elevation change of 180 feet and an average elevation above sea level of 995 feet.
 Within 10 miles contains only modest variations in elevation (495 feet).
 Within 50 miles contains significant variations in elevation (2,014 feet).

 The area within 2 miles of Atlanta is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (83%) and trees (13%), and within 50 miles by trees (57%) and artificial surfaces (26%).

 This report illustrates the typical weather in Atlanta, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Atlanta.

 For each station, the records are corrected for the elevation difference between that station and Atlanta according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.